KeremAR/DevOps-Cheat/Kubernetes/kubernetes-readme.md

 #### Setting a New Deployment Image

-To update the image for a container within a Deployment, you can use the `kubectl set image` command.

 For example, to set the `nginx` container in the Deployment named `my-dep` to use the `nginx:1.9.1` image:
 ```bash
 kubectl set image deployment/my-dep nginx=nginx:1.9.1
 ```

 #### Scaling a Deployment

-To change the number of replicas for a Deployment, you can use the `kubectl scale` command.

 For example, to scale the Deployment named `my-dep` to 5 replicas:
 ```bash